Alo Creevey: Series 5

 In "Franky", Alo and Rich witness Franky's dramatic entrance into Roundview College, on a motorised scooter, and immediately see her as a fellow outcast.
 They later approach her at lunchtime, but are promptly chased off by Mini, who hopes to make peace with Franky after a fight they had on the hockey pitch.
-The next day, when Nick posts embarrassing pictures of Franky on the school walls, Alo and Rich attempt to warn her, but are unsuccessful and she is humiliated.
-Later on, they attempt to get into Mini's birthday party, but are quickly outmatched by the security guard at the door, and ejected.
-Despite this, the two conspire with Grace to kidnap Franky, whom they take to a swimming pool in Alo's van (which he obtained the right to drive over the summer), where they bond as a group of their own.

 In "Rich", Alo becomes frustrated with Rich constantly getting in between him and girls, and attempts to persuade him to find a girlfriend.
-Although Rich scoffs at this idea, Alo soon tracks down a potential love interest for Rich - female metalhead who works in the library.
-Seeing that he needs help learning how to interact with girls, Alo seeks the help of Grace, who knows more about girls than Franky.
-Later, when the girl in the library turns out to be as shallow as the girls Rich despises, and he turns down Grace's request to date him, Alo remonstrates him in the van, and the two get into an argument, before Rich storms off.
-The two reconcile later, after Rich realises that he needs to be open-minded about the girls he would like to date.

-In "Liv", Alo and his friends are invited over to Liv's house by Mini, who hopes to make amends with them.
-After accepting their apologies, Alo withdraws a large bag of weed and declares that nobody will leave the house until it's been smoked.
+In "Liv", Alo and his friends are invited over to Liv's house by Mini.
 He and the group spend most of the episode high in Liv's house, before being kicked out by an angry Liv after a fight with Mini.

 In "Nick", Alo's desperation to find a girlfriend has increased, and the gang are seen attempting to think of a girl he could date.
 Nick suggests he date Franky, which causes discomfort amongst the group, not the least because Matty agrees, to Franky's dismay.